open/close all folders

 Wide Open Sandbox

-- American Girls Premiere used chroma-keyed footage from live actors and props from the American Girl catalog.
-It wasn't as refined as Mortal Kombat's, though, and was grainier due to the dithered 256-color palette.
+- American Girls Premiere and its predecessor, Opening Night, used chroma-keyed footage from live actors and props, with the former using the American Girl catalog along with actors dressed as characters from the franchise, and the latter using generic characters, sets, and props.
+It wasn't as refined as Mortal Kombat's though, as the characters were poorly chroma-keyed, and was grainier due to the dithered 256-colour palette.

 - Sociolotron sprites are still renders of 3D models at various animation frames.
 The independent developer didn't have the artistry to illustrate the full graphic set needed to animate the characters, and at the time most systems and internet connections didn't have the speed to render huge communities of 3D animated models.
 It was a necessary compromise that has lingered while the developer focuses on game mechanics and setting instead.